Pennsylvania personal vehicle license plate

 Motor home plates on the tri-color fade band base were introduced in 1999 with 2000 expiration dates, and continued to be issued until the mid-2000s.
 In late 2004, the state tweaked the plate design to have solid blue and yellow bands of color, rather than color bands that faded to white.
 Various plate types began to be issued with the new design over the next few years as inventory of the old design was used up, so I'm not exactly sure when solid band motor home plates hit the street.
 Both designs continue to be valid, however.

 On both the fade band and solid band plates, the state name and sticker well were moved back to the top of the plate, and the caption Motor Home was moved back to the bottom.
-On the fade band plate, the serial format is HG-00000 with a dash separator; on the solid band plate, the serial format is HH-00000 with a keystone separator.
+On the fade band plate, the serial format is HG-00000 with a dash separator; on the solid band plate, the serial format is Hx-00000 with a keystone separator, and began in the HH series.

 Like almost all other plate types, vanity registration numbers have been available on motor home plates since July 2014.
 However, the only vanity plate I've seen on a motor home was a passenger base with the screened web address at the bottom, rather than an actual motor home plate with the embossed plate type.
-With only one example to go by, I don't know whether this will be the standard practice going forward.
+This is apparently the standard practice going forward, so there will be no actual vanity motor home plates.

 Pennsylvania press photographer plates